KinGeorge/CIFAR10-Pytorch/README.md

 python train.py
 ```

-The Model will be stored in the checkpoint folder
+The Model will be stored in the checkpoint folder if the testing accuracy is bigger than the threshold accuracy(default: 80) which you can define in the config.py.

-需要加：

-曲线图

-每个类别的准确度